Why Counting Calories Sucks!

-And it doesn’t really stop there, even exercise machines that give you a pleasant number while you’re running or cycling away, are potentially significantly off too.
+And it doesn’t really stop there.
+Even exercise machines that give you a pleasant number while you’re running or cycling away, are significantly off too.

-If you typically burn 80 kcal an hour (a 1920 kcal resting metabolism) at rest and the readout comes back 200 kcal, you actually only burned an additional 120 kcal, not 200, as many might assume when tracking calories on an exercise machine.
+If you typically burn 80 kcal an hour (a 1920 kcal resting metabolism) at rest and the readout comes back 200 kcal.
+You actually only burned an additional 120 kcal, not 200 kcal.

 To adequately account for outputs you have to understand your approx. output per minute/hour and then subtract that from the readout.